Image: Lefteris Heretakis

 - Finding help

 Some experts are wondering if the internet is contributing to an increase in mental health problems.
 There isn’t enough evidence yet to say whether this is the case, but we do know that it can also have a positive effect.
 Young people who are dealing with an issue often find essential support online.
-Forums like The Site (a 'guide to the real world' and online community for teens and young adults), can help them access information and speak to a supportive community from the privacy of their own homes, often anonymously, which makes them feel more able to share.
+Forums like The Mix (a 'guide to the real world' and online community for teens and young adults), can help them access information and speak to a supportive community from the privacy of their own homes, often anonymously, which makes them feel more able to share.

 - Getting ahead